 Think of it as having a very thorough, almost holistic kind of superpower.
+This ability to decode the emotions of others can be particularly helpful when navigating avoidant or passive aggressive behavior.
 "Intuitive empaths experience extraordinary perceptions, such as heightened intuition, messages in threes, animal and plant communication, as well as pick up other people's emotions," she says.

 4. Dream empath

 Dream empaths can receive intuitive information from dreams that helps themselves and others, Dr. Orloff says.
 That's because these types of empaths are typically gifted at clearly remembering dreams, so they're able to source wisdom from, say, a talking fox, or a deceased relative.
 A dream empath is also someone who's able to read between the lines and tease meaning from their own dreams and those of others.